Sitting Pretty (1948 film): Production

-The film was originally titled Belvedere, but then changed to Sitting Pretty.
+The film was originally titled Belvedere just as the novel, but was changed to Sitting Pretty.
 John Payne was meant to play the role of the husband.
+Celeste Holm was also cast in the film, but exited to film The Snake Pit.
+Filming took place from October 23 to December 16, 1947.

-Photographer Loomis Dean visited the set to photograph the filming for Life and photographed Webb together with then yet unknown actresses Laurette Luez and Marilyn Monroe, who do not appear in the film.
+Studio head Darryl F. Zanuck was immensely excited about the film in its production, while Webb – who had mostly been cast by Fox as sophisticated, superior upper-class characters – was cast in a departure from his previous genres.
+Webb also danced in the film, one of the rare chances he was able to showcase the dancing, singing, and comedic talents which made him popular on Broadway prior to his signing with Fox in 1944.
+Webb later recalled the film as "the most pleasant engagement I have ever had, either in the theatre or on the screen."

-This is one of few films Webb made where he dances.
-Before 1944, he was an accomplished Broadway star, known for his dancing, singing, and comedic talents.
+Photographer Loomis Dean visited the set to photograph the filming for Life and photographed Webb together with then-unknown actresses Laurette Luez and Marilyn Monroe, who do not appear in the film.

 Reception

 Bosley Crowther wrote in The New York Times that while "light in substance, but solid in humor, this [movie's] material is handled dexterously by all who come anywhere near it – and especially, as we say, by Mr. Webb".
 He also found Maureen O'Hara and Robert Young "delightfully clever".